Berea-College-CSC-226/p01-final-project-p01_enriquezvazquezs_jonsont7/README.md

 Indicate what percentage of the project you have left to complete and how confident you feel.

-️**Completion Percentage**: `70 - 100%`
+️**Completion Percentage**: `70%`

-**Confidence**: Describe how confident you feel about completing this project, and why.
-Then, describe some strategies you can employ to increase the likelihood that you'll be successful in completing this project before the deadline.
+**Confidence**:
 ```
-    Sandy- I am pretty condident in completing this assignment but I am also very worried because I am struggling.
-I am
-    having a hard time with making the NPCs and having
+    We are confident about completing this project because almost all functionality is in the game we just need to
+    finish up the EnemyNPC and then get the game logic in and we are complete with the project.
+We are using stratgies
+    such as task prioritization, meeting at scheduled times, and limiting time we work on the project so that we must use
+    our time effectively.
 ```

 ---